frwang96/verik/README.md

 In order for a pull request to be merged onto the `master` branch, it must pass all of the tests and lint checks.
 Run these checks by executing the `mainCheck` gradle task.

-To run a broader regression, install the local build of the toolchain with `mainInstall` and run the `verik` gradle task on all of the [examples](https://github.com/frwang96/verik-examples) to check for unexpected error messages.
+To run a wider regression test, install the local build of the toolchain with `mainInstall` and run the `verik` gradle task on all of the [example projects](https://github.com/frwang96/verik-examples) to check for unexpected error messages.
-This regression, as well as the compilation and execution of the generated SystemVerilog, is [automatically run](https://verik.io/docs/regression) when new changes are introduced.
+This regression test, as well as the compilation and execution of the generated SystemVerilog, is [automatically run](https://verik.io/docs/regression) when new changes are introduced.
-If you have a Verik project that you are willing to share, I would love to add it to this regression.
+If you have a Verik project that you are willing to share, I would love to add it to this regression test.

 ## Gradle Modules